glongman/node-todo/Readme.md

 Edit config/app_config.js adding a random session secret.

 I have not found a nice way to do this yet.
 Currently I run the following ruby script and paste the output into the file.
 You need ruby, rubygems, and the activesupport gem installed.
-I use version 2.3.5 of activesupport.
+I used version 2.3.5 of activesupport.

     ruby -e "require 'rubygems';require 'active_support'; puts ActiveSupport::SecureRandom.hex(30)"